| Today's Hours: |

 The following resources are great places to start when searching for biographical information:

-One-stop reference source featuring information from encyclopedias, dictionaries, atlases, and more.
-Includes images, video, audio pronunciation of terms, maps, data tables, quotations, citation assistance.
-Subjects include art, biography, quotations, technology, medicine, and more.
+One-stop multidisciplinary reference source with information from encyclopedias, dictionaries, atlases, and more.
+It includes images, videos, audio pronunciations of terms, maps, data tables, quotations, and citations.

 Finding Multimedia